Ofis-publik-ar-brezhoneg/audio-breton-corpus/README.md

-## Fichiers de données `.tsv`
+## `.tsv` Data Files

-À chaque dossier contenant des fichier `.wav` pour un locuteur ou une locutrice correspond un fichier `.tsv` dans le dossier `sentences`, avec les entêtes suivantes :

-- champ 0 : nom du fichier `.wav` associé
+Each folder containing `.wav` files for a speaker has a corresponding `.tsv` file in the `sentences` folder, with the following headers:

+- Field 0: Name of the associated `.wav` file
-- champ 1 : transcription normalisée
+- Field 1: Normalized transcription
-- champ 2 : transcription textuelle
+- Field 2: Text transcription
-- champ 3 : transcription phonétique
+- Field 3: Phonetic transcription
-- champ 4 : `1` si le fichier audio a déjà été créé, `0` si le fichier audio était prévu mais n'a pas été créé (les autres champs ne doivent pas être pris en compte, ou sont vides)
-- champ 5 : `1` si la normalisation a été validée, `0` si la normalisation n'a PAS été validée (les champs normalization et phonetization ne doivent pas être pris en compte, ou ils sont vides).
-- champ 6 : `1` si une transcription phonétique manuelle est disponible, `0` sinon
-- champ 7 : texte source
-- champ 8 : aide à l'enregistrement (optionnel)
-- champ 9 : nombre de couches pour le *diphone covering* (seulement pour les voix plus récentes "loeiz" et "rozenn")

-## Nommage des fichers audio

-A correspond à aziliz
-P correspond à per
+- Field 4: `1` if the audio file has already been created, `0` if the audio file was planned but was not created (the other fields should not be considered, or are empty)
+- Field 5: `1` if normalization has been validated, `0` if normalization has NOT been validated (the normalization and phonetization fields should not be considered, or are empty). - Field 6: `1` if a manual phonetic transcription is available, `0` otherwise
+- Field 7: Source text
+- Field 8: Recording help (optional)
+- Field 9: Number of layers for the *diphone covering* (only for the more recent voices "loeiz" and "rozenn")

+## Audio file naming

+A corresponds to Aziliz
+P corresponds to Per